Amsterdam/design-system/packages/css/src/components/description-list/README.md

 # Description List

-A collection of terms and their details.
+A collection of terms and their descriptions.

 ## Design

-On a narrow screen, details appear indented below their term.
+On a narrow screen, descriptions appear indented below their term.
-From the medium breakpoint, terms and details appear next to each other.
+From the medium breakpoint, terms and descriptions appear next to each other.
-The column for the details is twice as wide as the one for the term.
+The column for the descriptions is twice as wide as the one for the term.
 The term is set in bold text.

 ## References